giftnuss/foodsharing/docs/src/php-syntax.md

 ## Syntax

-Here we collect the parts of language [php](https://secure.php.net/docs.php) that are used in this project.
+Here we collect the parts of the [PHP](https://secure.php.net/docs.php) language that we use in this project.
 As I write this I already got some experiences in other languages and therefore only include short explanations of surprising syntax.

 - Variables: all occurences of variables are starting with a Dollar (`$`) symbol: